-Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock BRID Nasdaq Global Market Securities registered pursuant to Sec etion 12(g) of the Act: None Indicate by check mark if the regist[X] trant is a well-known seasoned issuer, a as defined in Rule 405 of the Securities Act.
-Yes [ ] No Indicate by check mark if the regist [X] rant is not required to file reports pursu ant to Section 13 or Section 15(d) of the Act.
-Yes [ ] No ding 12 months (or for such shorter per uired to be filed by Section 13 or 15(d) of the Securities riod that the registrant was required to file such reports), [3] No [3] (§232.405 of this chapter) during the lly every Interactive Data File required to be submitted preceding 12 months (or for such shorter period that the owth company.
-See the definitions of r, an accelerated filer, a non-accelerated filer, a smaller f "large accelerated filer," "accelerated filer," "smaller hange Act.
-(Check one): Large accelerated filer [ ] Non-accelerated filer [X] Accelerated filer [ ] Smaller reporting company [X] Emerging growth company [ ] • has elected not to use the extended transition period for suant to Section 13(a) of the Exchange Act. [ ]
+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock BRID Nasdaq Global Market Securities registered pursuant to Section on 12(g) of the Act: None Indicate by check mark if the registran t is a well-known seasoned issuer, as def ined in Rule 405 of the Securities Act.
+Yes [] No [X] Indicate by check mark if the registran t is not required to file reports pursuant to o Section 13 or Section 15(d) of the Act.
+Yes [] No [X] • hs (or for such shorter period that the re to be filed by Section 13 or 15(d) of the Securities Exchange gistrant was required to file such reports), and (2) has been • ry Interactive Data File required to be submitted pursuant to hs (or for such shorter period that the registrant was required • .
+See the definitions of "large accelerated accelerated filer, a non-accelerated filer, a smaller reporting filer," "accelerated filer," "smaller reporting company," and Large accelerated filer [] Non-accelerated filer [X] Accelerated filer [] Smaller reporting company [X] Emerging growth company [] If an emerging growth company, indication with any new or revised financial accounting • ected not to use the extended transition period for complying a 13(a) of the Exchange Act. []